nsxiv/nsxiv/CONTRIBUTING.md

 For releases, the process is as follows:

+  * Tag the release with a "vN" tag, where N is the version number.
+Also set the commit message and tag description for the release commit to "Release version N".
+  * Update `VERSION` macro in the `Makefile`.
   * Update the changelog (`CHANGELOG.md`):
     * Separate each release with three dashes as separators, with a space between each dash.